xcart/xcart-docs/_pages/kb_en/shipping/free_shipping/free_shipping_on_orders_that_meet_certain_conditions.md

      ![xc5_freeshipping_method_germany_checkout.png]({{site.baseurl}}/attachments/ref_T9GhEfev/xc5_freeshipping_method_germany_checkout.png)

 ## Example 3.
-Free shipping on orders of 3 or more items
+Free Shipping on Orders of 3 or More Items

 1. Go to the Shipping methods section (**Store setup** > **Shipping**) and create a new shipping method - the one to be used for the free delivery of orders with 3 or more items: